udayakumar-s/ej2-angular-docs/ej2-angular/installation-and-upgrade/upgrading-syncfusion.md

 ---
 layout: post
 title: Upgrading syncfusion in Angular Installation and upgrade component | Syncfusion
-description: Learn here all about Upgrading syncfusion in Syncfusion ##Platform_Name## Installation and upgrade component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Upgrading syncfusion in Syncfusion Angular Installation and upgrade component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Upgrading syncfusion
-publishingplatform: ##Platform_Name##
 documentation: ug
+domainurl: ##DomainURL##
 ---

 # Upgrading syncfusion in Angular Installation and upgrade component